 The Northern Rockies Ecosystem Protection Act (NREPA) is a visionary piece of legislation that is based upon science, and would protect the public land and wildlife in the last best place.
-Indeed, the greatest concentration of public wildlands in the lower 48 is found in parts of Idaho, Montana, Wyoming, eastern Oregon and eastern Washington.
-This is perhaps the only region in the lower 48 states still big and wild enough to retain all its native species, including grizzlies, wolves, woodland caribou, and runs of salmon, steelhead and bull trout.
-Although these species persist, their numbers are not large enough to be healthy for the long term.
+Indeed, the greatest concentration of public wildlands in the Lower 48 is found in parts of Idaho, Montana, Wyoming, eastern Oregon and eastern Washington.
+This is perhaps the only region in the Lower 48 still big and wild enough to retain all its native species, including grizzlies, wolves, woodland caribou, and runs of salmon, steelhead and Bull trout.
+Although these species persist, their numbers are not large enough to be resilient.

 Scientists have learned that for these rare species to persist and increase, they need to have secure core habitat and that these core areas need to be connected.
-Unfortunately, no national park or designated wilderness in the lower 48 states is large enough on its own to protect all native species.
+Unfortunately, no National Park or designated Wilderness in the Lower 48 is large enough on its own to protect all native species.
 Thus, habitat corridors need to be established for wide-ranging species to persist and flourish.
 That is precisely what NREPA does.

 There are three other major principles to NREPA besides protection of habitat corridors on public land.
-First is the protection of unroaded and undeveloped public lands as wilderness.
-The largest single block of protected wilderness in the lower 48 states is found here–the Frank Church – River of No Return Wilderness and the Gospel – Hump Wilderness–NREPA would expand these wilderness and designate new ones across the five state area including the backcountry (the places not accessed by roads) of Yellowstone, Grand Teton and Glacier National Parks.
-The National Park Service has long-standing wilderness recommendations for the backountry of these iconic national parks.
-About 23 million acres of public land managed by the Forest Service, National Park Service and Bureau of Land Management would be protected.
+First is the protection of unroaded and undeveloped public lands as Wilderness.
+The largest single block of protected Wilderness in the Lower 48 is found here: the Frank Church – River of No Return Wilderness and the Gospel – Hump Wilderness.
+NREPA would expand these wilderness and designate new ones across the five state area including the backcountry (the places not accessed by roads) of Yellowstone, Grand Teton and Glacier National Parks.
+The National Park Service has long-standing wilderness recommendations for the backountry of these iconic National Parks.
+About 23 million acres of public land managed by the Forest Service, National Park Service and Bureau of Land Management would be protected by NREPA.

 Second is the protection of corridors as noted above.
 NREPA would provide the mechanism for identifying and protecting these corridors.
 For example, connecting habitat between Glacier National Park, the Big Wild (the massive wildland complex of which the Clearwater Country is the northern half), and the Greater Yellowstone Country will help species like wolves and wolverines survive impacts of global warming.